 If you are have applied for lawful permanent residence (a green card) within the United States through the procedure known as "adjustment of status," you are likely, as the last step in your application process, to be called in for an interview by U.S. Citizenship and Immigration Services (USCIS).
 With proper preparation, this is not something to fear.

-Do not worry that being called in for an adjustment of status interview means that your application for adjustment of status has been singled out for extra scrutiny.
-Interviews are a normal part of the process, allowing USCIS to confirm the information you and your petitioner have provided on the petition and your application for adjustment of status and review all the facts with you present.
+Do not worry that being called in for an adjustment of status interview means that your application for adjustment has been singled out for extra scrutiny.
+Interviews are a normal part of the process, allowing USCIS to personally confirm the information you and your petitioner have provided and review all the facts with you.

 USCIS skips the interview in a few cases, or requires only the immigrant (and not the family petitioner/sponsor) to attend, but only when the case is especially clear-cut and not likely to involve fraud or other complicated circumstances.

 The petitioning employer in a work-based application will not be required to attend the interview; only the immigrant.

 If you applied to adjust status based on marriage to a U.S. citizen or lawful permanent resident, you can count on both you and your U.S. spouse both being called in for the USCIS interview.
 This is to ensure that the marriage is genuine and not merely entered into for the purpose of obtaining a green card.

 The typical adjustment of status interview lasts about 20 minutes.
 However, you might (depending on the latest COVID health and safety protocols) wait in the waiting room much longer than that before the USCIS officer calls you in.